-The Company's other intangible assets primarily relate to the Westlake Ace Hardware trade name acquired in the WHI acquisition.
-The trade name is amortized over its 20 year useful life.
-For additional information, see Note 2.
+The Company's other intangible assets primarily relate to the Westlake Ace Hardware trade name acquired in the WHI acquisition and a customer relationship intangible acquired in the Emery acquisition.
+The intangibles are amortized over their estimated useful lives.
+For additional information, see Note 7.